bluenote79/airfoil_fit_to_rails/README.md

 # airfoil_fit_to_rails

 ## This skript imports airfoil coordinates from a dat-file to Fusion 360.
-It creates a sketch on a selected plane, fitting selected rails for lofting.
+It creates a sketch on a selected plane, fitting the airfoil to selected rails for lofting.

 **Install:**
 1. In Fusion 360 go to Utilities > ADD-INS > Skripts and Add-Ins.